i10416/firebase-messaging-rs/README.md

 ## required GCP roles

-Your service account needs following GCP roles.
+Your service account needs following GCP role(s).

+- roles/firebase.sdkAdminServiceAgent.

+If you need fine-grained permissions, see the table bellow and grant required roles for each api.

 | api                            | roles                              |
 | ------------------------------ | ---------------------------------- |